 Our students have timetabled “contact hours” for short periods most days of the week, if not every day, totalling roughly 10-15 hours a week.
 This will include large lectures and also some smaller group learning in seminars and practical sessions.
-There are also weekly drop-in sessions and workshops that students can make use of to boost their academic and professional potential.
+Psychology at Kent also offers weekly Feedback+ workshops and drop-ins which are a great resource for our students.
+Workshops can focus on things like time management, writing in APA style, and giving impactful presentations, and the one-to-ones are useful for making the most of your feedback – look out for the 2018/19 series schedule!
 Students can also enhance their career prospects by participating in co-curricular research and work experience schemes.
 While 15 hours may not sound like a lot of time, you will also spend additional time learning and researching independently, either in the library or wherever you find works for you (cafés, at home etc.).
-There are also some opportunities for one-to-one time with staff as well – make sure you meet with your Academic Adviser, who is your personal tutor!
+There are other opportunities to interact with staff as well – make sure you meet with your Academic Adviser, who is your personal tutor!

 What will I learn about?

 This video really sums up the content of Kent Psychology degree courses and the excellent research community that includes staff and students.

 The School of Psychology will introduce you to everyone you need to know to begin your studies.
 We will also give you more information about how the School works and what your modules will involve.
 Welcome Week in Psychology at Kent is rounded off with a BBQ for new students and staff – don’t miss it!

 The Freshers’ Fair is also a great opportunity to find out about societies and sports clubs and to meet like-minded people.
 You can also get involved with the music community, and the arts and culture programme at Kent.

 Kent Union organises club nights during Welcome Week and hosts the Freshers’ Ball.
 Take a look at the events page on the Kent Union website for details on what’s going on in Welcome Week and beyond!